@media only screen and (min-width: 768px) and (max-width: 1180px) { #SITE_CONTAINER { outline: 4px dashed #ff0066 !important; } /* test visuel */ }

 Solidarity Dialogues Goal

-The goal of the Solidarity Dialogues is to create sustainable and replicable mechanisms that add to the resilience and solidarity of Canadian communities in times of conflict and deep-rooted divisions, by creating spaces for open and safe dialogue, involving inclusive and constructive discourse, and resulting in increased empathy and mutual understanding.
+The goal of the Solidarity Dialogues is to create sustainable and replicable mechanisms that add to the resilience and solidarity of Canadian communities in times of conflict, polarization and deep-rooted divisions, by creating spaces for open and safe dialogue, involving inclusive and constructive discourse, and resulting in increased mutual understanding, solidarity and shared responsibility for justice.

 3e80c1_b161a5b3580843f4af1c4698531d1461~mv2_edited.jpg